 Talk about a crafting fail…it never even got off the ground.

-But, it seems that was all for the best, because it hit me a few days ago…why not adapt the idea to make an Easter activity for kids?
+But, it seems that was all for the best, because then I realized the idea could just as easily be adapted to make a felt Easter egg busy board for the kids.

 And that’s when I got out the scissors and started cutting.
 Less than an hour later…we had our very own Felt Easter Egg Busy Board.